 There’s no denying that giving presentations can fill you with anxiety.
 Standing in front of an audience with all eyes upon you can be nerve-wracking.
 But if it’s any consolation you should know that all good presenters have nerves before an event.

 The difference is they don’t suffer from them.
 They manage their nervous energy to benefit their presentation.
-So when they are giving presentations all that energy is channelled into the task of presenting.
+So when they are to give a presentation all that energy is channelled into the task of presenting.

 You can do the same with this presenting tip.